-A major milestone for those seeking federal student loan relief is quickly approaching: In October 2017, the first wave of borrowers who enrolled in the government's Public Service Loan Forgiveness program (PSLF) could start seeing their balances forgiven.
-In advance of the big date, the formal application for forgiveness has finally gone live on the Federal Student Aid website.
+In October 2017, the first wave of borrowers who enrolled in the government's Public Service Loan Forgiveness program (PSLF) could start seeing their balances forgiven.
+You can find the the formal application for forgiveness on the Federal Student Aid website.

 Prior to the application becoming available, there was little way to know for sure if borrowers would actually have their debt forgiven.
 Those who worked in public service could fill out an employment certification form to see if their employer met the criteria, but it wasn't mandatory to file.
 And with the wave of recent controversy surrounding the program, consumer advocates and hopeful borrowers will be watching closely next month to see how many people actually end up with a zero balance.